danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 <br />

 ### What are we hacking at next?
-In the next part, we're also going to add more control to our application to keep track of *Fraudulent* and *Overzealous* users who most likely would want to vote on a poll more than once.
+In the next part, we're also going to add more control to our application to keep track of *Fraudulent* and *Overzealous* users who most likely would want to vote on a poll more than once and stop them from doing that.

 Finally i'll show you how to quickly spin up an admin dashboard for your application to handle basic CRUD operations on your models with [Flask-Admin](http://flask-admin.readthedocs.io/en/latest/) and also how flask admin can be integrated with our existing auth system.